reshamas/reshamas.github.io/_posts/2020-06-11-data-umbrella-scikit-learn-online-sprint-report.md

 ## Preparation Work
-Because this was an online event and the idea of having an 8-hour sprint was not appealing (to me), I reduced the time in half and increased the preparation work that attendees could do.
+Because this was a virtual event and the idea of having an 8-hour online sprint was not appealing (to me), I reduced the time in half and increased the preparation work that attendees could do.

 There are two videos for newcomers to [Get Started with Contributing to Scikit-learn](https://www.dataumbrella.org/open-source/contributing-to-scikit-learn).

-**Added Bonus:** Many people who were not participating in the sprint watched the videos and began submitted PRs.
+**Added Bonus:** Many people who discovered these resources from social media and were not participating in the sprint watched the videos and began submitting PRs.
+The goal was to make contributing accessible to a larger pool of people.

 <p float="left">
   <img src="../assets/images/sprint_online/sprint_videos.png" width="99%" height="99%" style="border:0px;margin:0px">